ericmj/workshop/lab1/README.md

 ### Lab instructions

+Run files in your shell with `$ elixir lib/lab1.ex`

+Run the tests in your shell with `$ mix test`

+You will notice that your tests fail.
+Your job is to implement the tasks so that the tests pass.

-Run files in your shell with `$ elixir lib/lab1.ex`.
-You can also require the file in Elixir's interactive shell `$ iex -r lib/lab1.ex`.
-A third alternative is to load and start the full Mix project environment with `$ iex -S mix`.
+As you build your functions, you can require each separate file in in Elixir's interactive shell `$ iex -r lib/lab1.ex`.
+Alternatively, you can load and start the full Mix project environment with `$ iex -S mix`.

-After changes to a module it can be reloaded with `r Lab1` in IEx.
+After changes to a module the console can be reloaded with `r Lab1` in IEx.
 Check the README in the base directory for instructions on how to run tests.

   1. Enter the existing directory `lab1`.
 There is a stub module `Lab1` in the file `lib/lab1.ex`,